How Long Does Lateral Partner Hiring Take? Timeline Guide

 - Client Transition Concerns: Firms may require detailed client retention strategies

-- Compensation Negotiations: Partner compensation structures vary significantly and require careful structuring
+- Compensation Negotiations: Partner compensation structures vary significantly — work through the specifics with the firm and your own financial and legal advisors

 Optimizing Your Timeline